40 Years Later, Saturday Night Fever Is Still Stayin’ Alive

-Four decades ago this December, Saturday Night Fever was released in theatres.
+Four decades ago, Saturday Night Fever was released in theatres.
 Here, five reasons to revisit the disco drama.

 By day, he was a working class kid living at home with his parents.
 By night, he was a hip-swiveling disco king with a steady stream of girls at his side.